 Boasting the largest open-ocean network of weather sensors, Sofar Ocean’s Wayfinder can provide forecasts 20 to 50% more accurate than NOAA and ECMWF.

 Aside from helping plot a route that is safe, fuel-efficient, and fast, Wayfinder can also assist in complying with the ever-changing fleet compliance needs.
 Wayfinder achieves this by generating a digital twin of a vessel based on relevant data.
-This digital twin is a simulation that shows the potential behavior, lead time, and fuel consumption of a ship should it follow a particular route.

 Moreover, Wayfinder’s route planning goes beyond the weather.
 It’s capable of considering metrics such as market impact, contract terms, and strategic initiatives.
 Wayfinder helps ocean freight companies find the best route possible and streamline their supply chain through these features.